Why many kids face dental issues?

 A pediatric dentist will diagnose the dental issues in your children on the basis of

 - An exam of your kids’ oral cavities

 It is essential to look after your child’s teeth even before the first tooth appears above the gum line.
 Kids face many of the same problems as an adult.
 You can save your little ones from unnecessary pain by giving prompt attention to your child on developing symptoms.
 Dr. Vinh is the best pediatric dentist and orthodontist in San Diego, CA. explains common dental issues of children:

 It is a chronic disease that is caused by bacteria usually, lives in our mouth.
 This bacteria mingles with the food and drinks that we consume, and create plaque and acid that cause tooth decay.

 Thumb is not usually a cause for concern.
-Most of the child stop sucking their thumb between the ages 2-4 on their own.
-But if it persists after the development of permanent teeth then can damage your child smile and can lead to orthodontist issues.
+Most of the children stop sucking their thumb between the ages of 2-4 on their own.
+But if it persists after the development of permanent teeth then it can damage your child smile and can lead to orthodontist issues.

 How can I help prevent dental issues in my child?